w3c/wot-testing/events/2021.06.Online/README.md

     - Profiles
     - Architecture
 * Describe implementations
+    - Per deliverable
+    - In each source repo...
 * Collect data for each implementation
     - Collecting TDs
     - Tests (eg output files) for discovery